apollographql/apollo/docs/source/platform/operation-registry.md

 ## Testing the plugin

-We recommend testing the behavior of the plugin as well as your `forbidUnregisteredOperations` function before actually forbidding operation execution in production.
-To do so, you can use the `dryRun` option, which will log information about the operation in leiu of actually forbidding anything.
+We recommend testing the behavior of the plugin, as well as your `forbidUnregisteredOperations` function, before actually forbidding operation execution in production.
+To do so, you can use the `dryRun` option, which will log information about the operation in lieu of actually forbidding anything.

 ```js line=7
 const server = new ApolloServer({